open-cogsci/osdoc/content/pages/manual/timing.md

 ### Checking whether v-sync is enabled

 As described in [Understanding your monitor], the presentation of a new display should ideally coincide with the start of a new refresh cycle (i.e. 'v-sync').
 You can test whether this is the case by presenting displays of different colors in rapid alternation.
 If v-sync is not enabled you will clearly observe horizontal lines running across the monitor (i.e. 'tearing').
-To perform this test, run an experiment with the following script in an `inline_script` item (%LstVSync):
+To perform this test, run an experiment with the following script in an INLINE_SCRIPT item (%LstVSync):

 %--
 code: